 In the side bar on the left are a number of tabs.
-There is a setup section and there are import and export goals.
-Goals can be activated or deactivated with the checkbox in front of the name.
+There is a setup section and there are profile import and export goals, and group import goals.
+You can activate or deactivate goals by using the checkbox in front of the name.
 Multiple goals can be added by using the [Add goal] button at the bottom of the page and you can delete or copy goals by hovering over them and selecting the "x" respectively copy icon.

-Select a goal to open its tab and see the configuration options for that goal.
-The name of the goal can be changed by editing it at the top of the goal configurations.
+Select a goal to open its tab and see that goal's configuration options.
+You can change the name of the goal at the top of the goal configurations.

 Set up and run